The Fatal Love-Spot

 for swords?'
 And Grainne, tossing back a curl,

-smiled at the gloomy man as he was saying:
+smiled at the baleful man as he was saying,

 'I'll play for nothing else but for the girl!'